The Surgical Setting

 What will the surgical setting look like?

 In the past, surgery may have meant a lengthy hospital stay to recover.
-With modern medical advances, the patient now has several options, depending on the diagnosis and type of surgery required:
+With modern medical advances, people now have several options, depending on the diagnosis and type of surgery required:

 Inpatient surgery.
-Some of the more intensive surgeries still require patients to stay overnight or longer in a hospital setting.
-This allows clinical staff to monitor the patient's recovery and ensures immediate medical attention in case of complications.
+Some of the more intensive surgeries still require you to stay overnight or longer in a hospital setting.
+This allows clinical staff to monitor your recovery and ensures immediate medical attention in case of complications.

 Outpatient surgery.
-Because of advances in surgical procedures and anesthesia, many surgeries performed today allow the patient to recover and go home on the same day.
-Outpatient surgery, when appropriate, has proven to reduce costs, reduce stress for the patient, speed up the process of healing, and reduce the time lost from work and family life.
+Because of advances in surgical procedures and anesthesia, many surgeries done today allow you to recover and go home on the same day.
+Outpatient surgery, when appropriate, has proven to reduce costs, reduce stress, speed up the recovery process, and reduce the time lost from work and family life.
 Outpatient surgery may also be called same-day surgery, in-and-out surgery, and ambulatory surgery.
 And, outpatient surgery is often done in what are called specialty surgical centers.

 Surgical Setting - WellSpan Health

 Online Medical Reviewer: MMI board-certified, academically affiliated clinician Online Medical Reviewer: Turley, Ray, BSN, MSN Last Review Date: 2014-10-29T00:00:00 Last Modified Date: 2014-10-30T00:00:00 Posting Date: 2008-11-30T00:00:00 Published Date: 2014-11-03T00:00:00 Last Review Date: 2007-03-30T00:00:00 © 2015 WellSpan Health.
 All Rights Reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.